Cotter contemplates the deeper meaning of Power Point design rules.

 If you've ever seen a cute animation of some sort on a site you've visited, you've probably seen Flash.

 This is the face I make a lot lately.
 I really don't like not being good at new things. :) Here MC1 Ballge helps me figure out why my two shapes aren't morphing into each other correctly.
-The instructors, working with very little time, have displayed the patience and knowledge that are the standard here at the Defense Information School.

 Future classes would benefit from more time in Visual Information.
 I see the future of communication in the programs we're learning, and could personally use more time to dig into these amazing Adobe products.